dchapkine/aibuddy.sh/README.md

 aibuddy "move express routes out of index.js into dedicated route files under routes folder.
 Make sure each route file requires all needed dependencies to function independently and correctly.
 Update index.js to remove those route declarations and replace them with routes required from routes/* files"
 ```

-*ignore the diff showing for confidentiality*
+*ignore the diff showing for confidentiality reasons*

 # Example 3: refactor code